kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

   name: userid@email.com   # replace with the email of the user from your Active Directory case sensitive
 ```

-Create an authenticationpolicy.yaml file with the following content on your local machine:
+Create an authorizationpolicy.yaml file with the following content on your local machine:

 ```
 apiVersion: security.istio.io/v1beta1
-kind: AuthenticationPolicy
+kind: AuthorizationPolicy
 metadata:
   annotations:
     role: edit